DavidTesema/os-practice/docs/people/David.md

-Hi, my name is David and this is my first time contributing to open source
+Hi, my name is David and this is my first time contributing to open source.